heavyblotto/memorativa/docs/memorativa-design.md

     class GB,MT,SPL,PL integration
 ```

-## AI Ethics

-ghost in machine

-pure game play

-the garden of eden for the machine

-eat from the tree (the human) in a chaste way

 ## Percept-triplet

 In the Memorativa model, human perception can be conceptually categorized according to three conceptual vectors, called the **percept-triplet**: